30 August - 4 September 2009

 Participation is unrestricted except for a limitation on the numbers due to the nature of the venue which can accommodate only 120 delegates.
 Preference will be given to presenters of original research and to students and postdoctoral associates.

-A limited number of IUCr-sponsored bursaries will be available for students and other young scientists, who are invited to apply for support, preferably by e-mail, with the recommendation of a supervisor or a senior colleague, to the Secretariat (thereza@technoscene.co.za).
-A preliminary registration including a presentation title must first be submitted and your registration number (supplied by the Secretariat on receipt of the preliminary registration) should be quoted on all correspondence.
-Any support granted will be conditional on the acceptance by the Organising Committee of the abstract submitted by the delegate.
-The procedure for submitting abstracts will be published once finalised.
-Early submission of abstracts is encouraged for those delegates seeking support.
+A limited number of IUCr-sponsored bursaries will be available for students and other young scientists, who are invited to apply for support, preferably by e-mail, with the recommendation of a supervisor or a senior colleague, to the Secretariat ().
+A preliminary registration including a presentation title and abstract must first be submitted (see Registration) and your invoice number (automatically generated if the Excel registration form is used, or supplied by the Secretariat on receipt of the preliminary registration) should be quoted on all correspondence.
+Any support granted will be conditional on the acceptance by the Organising Committee of the abstract submitted by the delegate (see Submission of Abstracts).
+The cut-off date for applications is 30 April 2009, but early application and submission of abstracts are encouraged for those delegates seeking support.

 back to the top